synesteesia/pathAlgorithms/documentation/testDocument.md

 Time is measured for both parts, data structure initialization and run time.
 `System.nanotime` is used for timing.
 Taking a timestamp as close to the code-to-time as possible and comparing the timestamp after the intresting code has run.

 As mentioned before, both parts of the algorithm are ran 1000 times per input map.

-### Performance testing path algorithms

-Performance tests for the two RMQ structures are written in `Tester.java`.

-In testing two different values are of intrest for data structure comparison.
-The preprocessing time taken when building the different data structures and the time taken when querying the data structures.
-Additionally it may be intresting to get timing for updating the dynamic structures but this is skipped since we have no point of comparison.
+On each iteration the timestamp is stored and after the loop the class [PerformanceStats](https://github.com/synesteesia/pathAlgorithms/blob/master/pathAlgorithms/src/main/java/pathalgorithms/PerformanceStats.java) calculates the average, median, min and max time.

 ### Data structure initialization time

-For testing the preprocessing time, both of the structures are built 100 times for each of the input array sizes, and the median is stored.
-Here the median is used instead of the mean to avoid the extreme outlier of JIT compilation and to minimize the impact of garbage collection.
+For testing the data structure initialization time, the data structures are built 1000 times for each of the maps, and the timestamps are stored.
+Afterwards the result times are calculated. runPreprocessing(graph); contains the method for data structure initialization.

 ```java
         for (int i = 0; i < 1000; i++) {